MOTHERNODE, LLC PRIVACY STATEMENT

 Changes to This Privacy Statement

 We will occasionally update this privacy statement to reflect changes in our services and customer feedback.
 When we post changes to this Statement, we will revise the “last updated” date at the top of this statement.
-If there are material changes to this statement or in how Mothernode will use your account information, we will notify you either by prominently posting a notice of such changes prior to implementing the change or by directly sending you a notification.
+If there are material changes to this statement or in how Mothernode will use your account information, we will notify you either by prominently posting a notice of such changes prior to implementing the change or by directly sending you a notification, notifying you via in-app messaging or on our support site within release notes.
 We encourage you to periodically review this statement to be informed of how Mothernode is protecting your information.